 (3) While a registrar is taking an account or making an inquiry, a party may apply at any time, without a summons, to have the proceedings dealt with by a judge in which case the registrar must adjourn the proceedings accordingly.

-[Rule 9 amended in Gazette 31 Jul 2007 p.
+[Rule 9 amended: Gazette 31 Jul 2007 p.
 3808.]

 10. Registrar may be required to calculate interest etc.